 The actual composition of the portfolio consisted of 14 stocks: Walmart, Nike, Walt Disney, PepsiCo, IBM, Mobil, Gap, NYNEX, Topps, L.A.
 Gear, Food Lion, Savannah Foods, Pentech International and Limited.
 I deliberately ordered them like that given readers will be much more familiar with the first half of the group.
-I’m sure Wal-Mart, Nike, Disney and PepsiCo need absolutely no introductions whatsoever.
-Mobil is of course now part of Exxon Mobil and traces its history all the way back to John D. Rockefeller’s original Standard Oil.
+I’m sure Walmart, Nike, Disney and PepsiCo need absolutely no introductions whatsoever.
+Mobil is of course now part of Exxon Mobil and its history goes all the way back to John D. Rockefeller’s original Standard Oil.
 IBM has been a blue chip for decades and Gap is a well known apparel chain.

 The second group of seven stocks is probably less well known.
 I won’t dwell on it too much but among the businesses are manufacturers of sneakers (L.A.
 Gear), pens & markers (Pentech International) and trading cards (Topps).
 In other words you can see why seventh graders might choose them on the ‘buy what you know’ principle.
 Oh, and neither can it be said that it suffers from any survivorship bias.
 This was real time stock picking back in 1990 and the fact that the portfolio contains its share of duff investments is proof of that (L.A.
 Gear, for example, filed for Chapter 11 bankruptcy in 1998).